These notes will help you get the most out of your experience of I’m a Medic.

 Edit your profile

-Note on social media accounts: Please do not add details of your social media accounts (Twitter handles, Instagram etc) to your profile page.
-This helps to keep the school students’ interactions with you during the activity in a fully moderated space, this website.
+Note on social media accounts: Please do not add links to personal social media accounts (e.g. Twitter handles, Instagram).
+This helps keep the school students’ interactions with you during the activity in a fully moderated space, i.e. this website.

 You will have a profile page to talk about your team as a whole.
 This is completed by the Team Leader and is for students to read a summary of your team, and what links you all together.